lazerwalker/orbital/README.md

 When you define an element's width in CSS, you can specify how many columns it should occupy in each of these four sizes, and the elements will resize themselves as appropriate thanks to CSS media queries.

+Element widths do cascade.
+That is to say, if you set a number of columns for a given element, that column size will be applied to all smaller screen sizes unless explicitly set otherwise.
+Standard CSS selector precedence rules apply here.
+The one exception is the 'wide' size, which doesn't apply any of its changes to smaller sizes.

 ## Sass and Semantic Markup
 Because Orbital is a Sass library, it doesn't require you to clutter up your HTML with clunky grid framework class names.
 You can simply apply Orbital's mixins to your pre-existing CSS selectors, letting you keep your markup nice and clean.